22 August 2022: Voxin 3.3rc6

-Voxin 3.3rc6 embeds one of the 400 voices of Vocalizer Embedded or IBM TTS for several GNU/Linux distributions.
+Voxin 3.4 embeds one of the voices from Cerence TTS or Vocalizer Embedded for several GNU/Linux distributions.
+It maintains compatibility with IBM TTS.

 The objective is to have more TTS choices for Orca, Emacspeak and possibly the console based screen readers on various architectures.

-- After the third trimester of 2022: new user dictionary (regex based), annotations, compatibility with Emacspeak
+After the fourth trimester of 2023: new user dictionary, annotations, compatibility with Emacspeak

 Object